messaoudi-mounir/buddypress-notifications-manager/readme.txt

 Download and upload the plugin to your plugins folder.Then Activate the plugin.

-Go to Settings => BP Notif's Manager menu and change the notifications settings.
+Go to [ Buddypress => Notifications Manager ] menu and change the notifications settings.

 == Frequently Asked Questions ==